A rebrand, website redesign and PR program increase contact form fills by 532% while differentiating edtech provider in crowded space

 You have to take social media seriously if you try to incorporate it into PR efforts, and consider developing a social media campaign.
 If you view it as a PR one-off, your chances of success won’t be very high.
 You must have a consistent presence in order to be effective.
 Over time, it becomes easier as you will have natural advocates who will recommend you, or recommend/link to you via other social networks and blogs.

-5. Brands Can Have a More Personal Connection With the Media - Overall, social media is making it easier in many cases to form more long-term, effective relationships with journalists since you can connect on a more personal level -- rather than just through a faceless e-mail or random phone call.
-For example, as suggested in Point 4, reporters may contact you directly after reading a particularly intriguing blog post.
+5. Brands Can Have a More Personal Connection With the Media: Overall, social media is making it easier in many cases to form more long-term, effective relationships with journalists since you can connect on a more personal level – rather than just through a faceless e-mail or random phone calls.
+For example, as suggested in point 4, reporters may contact you directly after reading a particularly intriguing blog post.

 If a journalist uses social media to ask for sources, it can be much easier to know what they are looking for and connect them with what they need.
 For example, some journalists actually like to receive story ideas via Twitter, or send out tweets requesting sources.

 You should be careful about crossing the line between approaching reporters on a business level vs. invading their personal space, however.
 For example, some reporters have Facebook accounts that they like to keep for personal reasons.
 Friending a reporter here sometimes crosses the line of being too pushy with an industry research report or company news.